ECLAM Constitution & Bylaws

 G. have completed a second training period in an approved standard or alternate residency programme of at least 3 and no more than 6 years in total.
 Under exceptional circumstances, the period can be prolonged if approved by the Credentials or Training Committee.
 Residents must spend at least 60 per cent of their time practising the speciality, based on a normal working week of 40 hours.

-H. A standard or an alternate residency must be completed under direct supervision of an ECLAM Diplomate or under co-supervision as defined in the EBVS ‘Policy on the use of non-EBVS recognised Diplomates as residency programme co-supervisors’.
+H. A standard or alternate residency must be completed under direct supervision of an ECLAM Diplomate or under co-supervision as defined in the EBVS ‘Policy on the use of non-EBVS recognised Diplomates as residency programme co-supervisors’.
+Exceptions may be made by the Credentials Committee for applicants who have completed an approved residency in another IACLAM member College.

 I. Apart from candidates who have successfully completed either a standard or an alternate residency programme, those who are internationally recognised in the field of veterinary laboratory animal medicine may also be allowed to sit the examination with assessment by other means at the discretion of the Credentials Committee and the Executive Committee.

-5.2 Exam applicants must submit their credentials for apply for eligibility to undertake board examination within 2 years of completion of the second training period, and must pass all parts of the examination within 8 years of completion of the second training period.
+5.2 Exam applicants must submit their credentials for eligibility to undertake the board examination within 2 years of completion of the second training period, and must pass all parts of the examination within 8 years of completion of the second training period.
+Candidates may apply to retake the examination a maximum of three times.

 ARTICLE VI — OFFICERS & ORDINARY COUNCIL MEMBERS